LGBT Community and the Risk of Cancer

 Healthy or not, young or old, everybody should plan for their future healthcare and designate an advocate with an advance directive (AD).
 Without an AD, hospitals generally turn to traditional family relationships for somebody to consent to immediate treatment needs.
 LGBT adults often fall outside these traditional family relationships.
 The AD document also is a place to identify and document medical preferences for life-sustaining treatments.
 Thinking and talking about healthcare preferences before a crisis not only decreases quarrels about decisions, but most importantly helps ensure a person’s wishes are honored.
 For more information and a printable Making Choices Michigan AD, visit bronsonhealth.com/acp.

 To learn more about cancer risk and prevention, talk with your doctor.
-To learn more about the services and providers at the Bronson Battle Creek Cancer Care Center, visit bronsonhealth.com/cancer.
+To learn more about Bronson's cancer program, visit bronsonhealth.com/cancer.